sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * Administrative mode is trunk and operational mode is trunk.

 	Answer
 	The correct answer is **Administrative mode is dynamic-desirable and operational mode is trunk**.
 Administrative mode displays what you have configured on the interface.
-Operational mode displays the actual status of the interface.
-When manually configuring access or trunking, administrative and operational mode have identical values.
-When you configure Dynamic Trunking Protocol (DTP) to negotiate switching status, administrative and operational mode differ.
+Operational mode displays the actual status of the interface. **When manually configuring access or trunking, administrative and operational mode have identical values.** When you configure Dynamic Trunking Protocol (DTP) to negotiate switching status, administrative and operational mode differ.
 Cisco recommends disabling DTP on a switch."

 Examine the topology and the configuration.
-On PC2, when you use the ping command to check connectivity to Server 1, what is the order of the devices that packets traverse? **Need to find the answer.**
+On PC2, when you use the ping command to check connectivity to Server 1, what is the order of the devices that packets traverse?

 * PC2 > SW1 > SW2 > R1 > SW2 > Server1